 Having a second place where I call home.
 I was born in Hong Kong, but there’s not much attachment I have with that place, except well.
 They really good shopping malls.
 Australia is where I call my second home, it’s a place where I truly found who I was, who I want to be.
+I stayed here for so long that I made major life decisions here, found the best credit card for beginners with no credit, took job opportunities wherever I could, met people I hold near and dear to my heart.
 I met people around the world that I can still call them friends.
 I worked with internationally with people who spend their life in public health.
-I wasn’t there for that long, but it was long enough that I would not trade that experience for anything in the world.
 The freedom I felt when I was traveling by myself, the people I met… it’s something I’m so grateful I get to experience in life.

 Traveling with your life partner.
 This one is a bit of stretch.
 My husband is not big fan of traveling before he met me.
 He probably been on a plane once.
 Meanwhile I’m flying left, right and center since I was 16 years old.
 I love then sun, he hates the sun.
 I love to try different food, he gets a stomachache from eating foreign food.
 I can shop for hours, him, not so much.
 But over the past 4 years….
 I’ve trained him well.
 He doesn’t have such a weak stomach anymore… he can shop a good 8 hours now!
 Well, the sun… we are still working on it since he’s legit allergic to the sun.